 \subsection{Alternating groups as expanders}

-As is well known (see \cite[Theorem~6.1.8]{BHV}), given a infinite group $G$ with Kazhdan's property (T), Cayley graphs of finite quotients of $G$ naturally form expander graphs.
+We recall that, given a infinite group $G$ with Kazhdan's property (T), Cayley graphs of finite quotients of $G$ naturally form expander graphs (see \cite[Theorem~6.1.8]{BHV}).
 In particular, the results mentioned above yield examples of families of expander graphs arising as Cayley graphs for suitable generating sets of alternating groups.
 For example, the groups in Corollary~\ref{coro:Alt-intro} are respectively $n$-generated and $2$-generated, so we obtain expander Cayley graphs of degree~$2n$ (for any $n \geq 3$) and~$4$ for an infinite family of alternating groups.

 The flexibility of our construction allows us to provide such Cayley graphs for a larger collection of alternating groups.
 Indeed, we shall consider a more general family of groups defined as analogues of the groups mentioned so far, constructed as subgroups of $\Aut(R[x_1, \dots, x_n])$ generated by polynomial transvections, where $R$ is an arbitrary commutative unital ring.
 In particular, we shall construction a subgroup $G$ of $\Aut(\Z[1/30][x_1, \dots, x_n])$ with property (T) (see Theorem~\ref{thm:T-bis}).
-Using the functoriality properties of the construction, we show that for each prime $p \geq 7$, the group $G$ acts by permutations on a set of cardinality $p^n-1$, so that the image contains the natural image of $G_{\F_p, n; 1, 1, \dots, 1, 2}$, which is $\Alt(p^n-1)$.
+Using the functoriality properties of the construction, we show that for each prime $p \geq 7$, the group $G$ acts by permutations on a set of cardinality $p^n-1$, so that the image contains the natural image of $G_{\F_p, (1, 1, \dots, 1, 2)}$, which is $\Alt(p^n-1)$.
 This will lead us to the following construction of expanding generating sets for the family of alternating groups $\Alt(p^3-1)$ (resp. $\Alt(p^7-1)$) indexed by the prime $p$.

 \begin{thm} Let $p$ be an odd prime prime.

 \begin{enumerate}[label=(\roman*)] \item The permutations

 acting on the set $\F_p^3 \setminus \{(0, 0, 0)\}$ of cardinality $p^3-1$, generate the full alternating group $\Alt(p^3-1)$.
 The associated Cayley graphs form expanders of degree~$6$.